asrivast28/graph-works/README.md

 TreeWorks implemented a generic framework for parallel computations on trees.
 Imaginatively named **GraphWorks** aims to extend the framework for, you guessed it, graphs.

-This is primarily being done as part of CSE6230 course project.
+This was primarily being done as part of CSE6230 course project.
+The final report for the work can be found [here](final-report.pdf).

 Contributors